 - Pain and suffering

-When you sign on for representation from our Lake Charles motorcycle accident lawyers at Morris Bart, LLC, we will get right to work on your case.
+When you sign on for representation from our Lake Charles motorcycle accident lawyers at the Morris Bart law firm, we will get right to work on your case.
 A lawyer’s role in your case may include:

 - Getting your side of the story, answering your questions, discussing possible outcomes, and keeping you informed about proceedings in your case